cvjena/JeFaPaTo/paper/paper.md

 # Acknowledgements

 Supported by Deutsche Forschungsgemeinschaft (DFG - German Research Foundation) project 427899908 BRIDGING THE GAP: MIMICS AND MUSCLES (DE 735/15-1 and GU 463/12-1).
-We acknowledge the helpful feedback for the user-interface development and quality-of-life requests from Lukas Schuhmann, Elisa Furche, Elisabeth Hentschel, and Yuxuan Xie.
+We acknowledge the helpful feedback for the graphical user interface development and quality-of-life requests from Lukas Schuhmann, Elisa Furche, Elisabeth Hentschel, and Yuxuan Xie.

 # References